 A renowned super food, avocados are magnificent for pregnant women because they are a balanced source of vitamins and minerals important for your body, including potassium.
 Eating one avocado a day is considered extremely healthy.

 One of the most delicious ingredients available around the world, this spud is considered a superfood rich in minerals like potassium and magnesium.
-They are also rich a source of iron, vitamin B6 and vitamin C.
+They are also a rich source of iron, vitamin B6 and vitamin C.

 3. Sweet Potato